ktdreyer/jenkins-job-wrecker/README.rst

      jjwrecker -s http://jenkins.example.com/

-jjwrecker will iterate through all the jobs and write as ``.yml`` files in ``output/``.
+jjwrecker will iterate through all the jobs and create ``.yml`` files in ``output/``.